Private, In-Home Tutoring in Philadelphia, Pennsylvania

-SchoolTutoring Academy’s tutoring programs for Philadelphia students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Philadelphia, Pennsylvania students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The School Reform Commission of The School District of Pennsylvania has developed guidelines that meet or exceed Pennsylvania State Standards in the key areas of Mathematics, English/Language Arts, Science, Social Studies, and World Languages.

 We currently cover the following Philadelphia-area school district: The School District of Philadelphia.